 While the three parties collaborated on the award, the decision was made to revise the criteria to more accurately reflect Harmon’s original idea for The Ben Hogan Award.
 Although the criteria for selection changed to recognize the outstanding male amateur and collegiate golfer of the year, the first 12 recipients will remain as part of the Hogan Award’s history.
 Additionally, FOG continues to present the honoree with a replica of the Waterford crystal trophy displayed at Bel-Air Country Club in Los Angeles.

 In 2002, Colonial Country Club commissioned a new Hogan sculpture on permanent display in the Hogan Room at Colonial.
 A replica of this sculpture is presented to the honoree.

 “I think that Colonial joining FOG and the Golf Coaches Association in The Ben Hogan Award has been very positive,” said FOG Executive Director Eddie Merrins.
 “The award is now truly the Heisman of college golf.”

-Since 2005, the DEAN & DELUCA Invitational has invited The Ben Hogan Award recipient to compete in the next year’s championship.
-Also beginning in 2005 the Hogan Award invited the three finalists to The Ben Hogan Award Banquet held prior to the DEAN & DELUCA Invitational with the recipient named that evening.
+Since 2005, the Fort Worth Invitational has invited The Ben Hogan Award recipient to compete in the next year’s championship.
+Also beginning in 2005 the Hogan Award invited the three finalists to The Ben Hogan Award Banquet held prior to the PGA Tour’s Charles Schwab Challenege with the recipient named that evening.

-Winners of The Ben Hogan Award currently on the PGA TOUR include Hunter Mahan, Ricky Barnes, Bill Haas, Ryan Moore, Matt Every, Chris Kirk, Rickie Fowler and Kyle Stanley.
-The five most recent winners include young stars Peter Uihlein, Patrick Cantlay, Chris Williams, Patrick Rodgers and Jon Rahm.
+Winners of The Ben Hogan Award include Hunter Mahan, Ricky Barnes, Bill Haas, Ryan Moore, Matt Every, Chris Kirk, Rickie Fowler, Kyle Stanley and Nick Taylor.
+Recent winners include young stars Peter Uihlein, Patrick Cantlay, Patrick Rodgers, Jon Rahm, Maverick McNealy and Doug Ghim.